 The process may involve removal of secretions, and taking of samples from the breathing tubes.
-This examination is cone for symptoms such as coughing up of blood, persistent cough, abnormal chest x-ray, shortness of breath or suspected Tuberculosis (TB).
+This examination is done for symptoms such as coughing up of blood, persistent cough, abnormal chest x-ray, shortness of breath or suspected tuberculosis (TB).

 Computerized tomography (CT) scans of internal organs, bones, soft tissue and blood vessels provide greater clarity and reveal more details than regular x-ray exams.
 A chest CT can show various lung disorders.

-This is a diagnostic procedure used in addition to a CT scan where a needle is inserted into the chest into a mass that needs further investigation.
+This is a diagnostic procedure used in addition to a CT scan where a needle is inserted into a mass in the chest that needs further investigation.

-Cells are sucked up into the needle for further examination.
-This is normally carried out while taking pictures with the CT scanner to guide the specialist as to where to place the needle.
-Local anaesthetic is used so that the test is not overly painful.
+Cells are sucked into a needle to be examined.
+This is normally done while using pictures from the CT scanner to help the specialist see where to place the needle.
+Local anaesthetic is used so that the test is not too painful.

-This test measures lung function, specifically the measurement of the amount and speed of air that can be inhaled and exhaled.
+This test measures lung function - specifically the amount and speed of air that can be inhaled and exhaled.

 A sleep study is a non-invasive, overnight exam that allows doctors to monitor you while you sleep to see what’s happening in your brain and body.
 For this test, you will go to a sleep lab that is set up for overnight stays.

-Sleep apnoea is a sleep disorder which occurs while people sleep.
-This is the mostly due to blocking off of the breathing passages around the mouth and nose.
+Sleep apnoea is a disorder which occurs while people sleep.
+This is the mostly due to blocking of the breathing passages around the mouth and nose.

 Obstructive sleep apnoea (OSA) sufferers stop breathing at certain times during sleep - up to hundreds of times a night.
 While not breathing the body is deprived of oxygen.
-This causes a number of problems, particularly excessive sleepiness during the day which can result, for example, in poor work and school performances and falling asleep at the wheel of a car.
-There may be problems with blood pressure and heart disease long term.
+This causes problems such as being sleepy during the day, which can result in poor performance at work and school and falling asleep at the wheel of a car.
+Long-term, there may be problems with blood pressure and heart disease.